From BR Bullpen

 - Born June 12, 1884 in Carrick, PA USA

 - Died May 17, 1961 in Philadelphia, PA USA

 "Eddie Collins (and) F. Otto Knabe are . . . the best second basemen in their respective leagues." - Sporting Life, May 31, 1913, quoting sportswriter Jimmy Isaminger

-On Opening Day of the 1915 season, it was said that Kid Gleason brought a big contingent of Knabe's Philadelphia friends to see the opener.
-This was rather generous of Gleason, because it was the young Knabe who took away the 40-year-old Gleason's job at second base with the 1907 Phillies.
-In 1919, it was stated that Knabe and Gleason had for several years been partners in a billard parlor in Philadelphia.
+On Opening Day of the 1915 season for the Baltimore Terrapins, it was said that Kid Gleason brought a big contingent of Knabe's Philadelphia friends to see the opener.
+This was rather generous of Gleason, because it was the young Knabe who took away the 40-year-old Gleason's job at second base with the Philadelphia Phillies in 1907.
+In 1919, it was stated that Knabe and Gleason had for several years been partners in a billiard parlor in Philadelphia.